Remington-Rand EDC-III Desktop Calculator

 The Delay Line under bottom board of logic stack(in aluminum housing)

 The magnetostrictive delay line used to store the working registers of the calculator is located at the bottom of the stack of five circuit boards that make up the logic "library".
-There are no indications that I can find on the delay line that give a clue to its delay time or manufacturer.
+There are no markings on the the delay line that give a clue to its delay period, operating frequency or manufacturer.
 It is slightly unusual that the input and output each have three connections.
-Usually there are only two connections.
-Why this is remains unclear.
+All other delay lines that have been encountered have only two connections.
+Perhaps the transducers are differential, with a positive and negative input referenced to a common.
 The delay line is sealed, and all of the fasteners holding it together are staked to prevent non-destructive disassembly.
 It is clear that the delay line was not designed for serviceability.
 In the event of a delay line failure, the entire logic assembly was likely replaced, with a new delay line included as part of the package.

 Keyboard Layout on EDC-III

-From an operational perspective, the EDC-III is somewhet unique.
-The machine appears to use five main registers; a display register (for entering numbers into and displaying results), two accumulators for addition/subtraction (with the accumulator to be used selected by a slide switch having two positions marked "I" and "II"), a register for storing the first number of a multiplication/division calculation, and a counter register used for multiplication and division calculations.
+From a user perspective, the EDC-III is somewhet unique to use, and likely would take a little time for a new user to become familiarized with its operation.
+The machine appears to use four main registers; a display register (for entering numbers into and displaying results), two accumulators for addition/subtraction (with the accumulator to be used selected by a slide switch having two positions marked "I" and "II"), and a register for storing the first number of a multiplication/division calculation.
 Addition and subtraction work "adding machine" style, with the [+] key adding the number in the display register to the selected accumulator (see below), and the red [-] key subtracting the number in the display from the selected accumulator.
 Upon completion of either addition or subtraction, the content of the selected accumulator is automatically copied into the display register.
 Multiplication and division are a little unusual, with a special key for entering the the first number of a multiplication or division.
-After the first number is entered into the machine, the [X ENT ÷] key is pressed, which enters the multiplicand or dividend, then the second number of the operation is entered, followed by the [X =] or [÷ =] key, which calculates the result, and copies it into the selected accumulator and display register.
+After the first number is entered into the machine, the [X ENT ÷] key is pressed which enters the multiplicand or dividend into a special register, then the second number of the operation is entered, followed by the [X =] or [÷ =] key, which calculates the result, and copies it into the selected accumulator and the display register.
 The red [X -] key is used to cause the second number entered in a multiplication problem to be made negative before the multiplication occurs, calculating the result as ([Multiplier] X [Multiplicand X -1]), and placing the result in the selected accumulator, and copied to the display register.

 There are three different keys that can be used to clear various sections of the calculator.
 The light-blue [ALL CLR] key clears all of the working registers of the calculator, including the two accumulator registers.
 The [C] key clears the display register, and is used for correcting entry errors.
 The light-blue [TOT CLR] key recalls the content of accumulator I or II (as selected by a keyboard slide-switch) to the display register, then clears the selected accumulator.